robskr/gameforest/README.md

 ## Bug report
 If you found a bug what is related to gameforest then you are able to report it by [opening a new issue](https://github.com/yakuthemes/gameforest/issues/new).
 It can be helpful if you mention browser version and the device type where was the issue detected.

+## Changelog
+Most recent changes are available in the documentation and in root folder in changelog.md file.

 ## License
 Gameforest is under [themeforest](https://themeforest.net/licenses/standard) license.
 It is not possible to use the theme for unlimited projects and required to have a license for each single project.